The Regulatory Reform (Fire Safety) Order 2005 is the law that covers general fire safety in England and Wales.

 provide staff information, fire safety instruction and training

-The purpose of a fire risk assessment in Kent is to identify the fire hazards, identify people at risk, evaluate, remove or reduce the risks, record your findings, prepare an emergency plan and provide training and review and update regularly.
+The purpose of a Kent fire risk assessment is to identify the fire hazards, identify people at risk, evaluate, remove or reduce the risks, record your findings, prepare an emergency plan and provide training and review and update regularly.

-The assessor will reference a question template when completing the assessment, here are examples of what can be found on the completed report or survey can document the following examples.
+The assessor will reference a question template when completing the assessment, the completed report or survey can document the following examples.